-The childcare setting/referrer is responsible for making sure that all information relating to the family’s income and benefits in the referral form is correct (funded childcare placement funding requests only).
+The childcare setting/referrer is responsible for making sure that all information in the application is up to date and accurate.

-New applications should be received, and confirmed as agreed by the Disability Respite and Childcare Panel in writing, before an offer of employment/additional hours is confirmed.
+New applications should be received, and confirmed as agreed by the Rainbow Childcare Panel in writing, before an offer of employment/additional hours or a placement is confirmed.

 Application guidelines